Snoring & Noisy breathing

 Treatment is important to improve the quality of sleep of the child, which will then have secondary effects on their energy levels during the day and their ability to concentrate and focus.

 Sometimes treatment may be as simple as improving the child's nasal airway.
-Nasal steroid sprays may be of benefit, but are not recommended on a long-term basis.
+Nasal steroid sprays may be of benefit, but are probably best not to use on a long-term basis.

-If your child has allergies try to minimise allergen exposure from the bedroom, such as removing soft toys from the bedroom or changing their bedding to a non feather variety.
+If your child has allergies, try to minimise allergen exposure from the bedroom, such as removing soft toys from the bedroom (most common source of dust mite) or changing their bedding to a non feather variety.

 Serious complications from sleep apnoea